mayankkuthar/GameBit/README.md

 ![Logo](https://mayankkuthar.github.io/GameBit/assets/images/banner.png)

-GameBit is an open-source website where everyone can play amazing web games and can compete to hit the first spot in ranklist by making new high-scores, Have Fun and Enjoy!!!
+GameBit is an open-source website project for web-games where everyone can play amazing web games and can also contribute to the project through GitHub, So have Fun and Enjoy!!!

 ## Games :
 - Snake King & Food